maspen/CNNModelComparison/README.md

 ### Project Overview

 This project provides a glimpse into CNNs for classifying images.
-Four models were use: a base model to establish a rudementary benchmark and 3 hand-coded representations of LeNet15, AlexNet and VGGNet16.
+Four models were use: a base model to establish a rudimentary benchmark and 3 hand-coded representations of LeNet15, AlexNet and VGGNet16.

 #### Data